Post by Donielle from Naturally Knocked Up

 I was the first in our circle of friends to become pregnant.
-Soon after my husband and I discovered that we were expecting our first child, three of our friends discovered the same in quick succession.
+Soon after my husband and I discovered that we were expecting our first child, three of our friends found the same in quick succession.
 I rejoiced at the idea that our daughter, Eve, would grow up with the children of our friends.

 And then she died.